Supervisor's Name: Laurie Hendren

 Supervisor's department: Computer Science

 Course number: COMP 396 (Computer Science)

 Project start date: Monday, January 8, 2018

 Project end date: Friday, April 13, 2018

-Project title: PROJECT ZOMBIE: Creating a zombie patient for the Opal mobile app
+Project title: PROJECT TRIGGER: Identifying and displaying important patient-reported outcomes in the Opal mobile app

 Prelude: The Health Informatics Group for Opal is a multidisciplinary team co-led by Prof. Laurie Hendren (Computer Science), Dr. John Kildea (Medical Physics) and Dr. Tarek Hijal (Radiation Oncology).
 The project also has two full-time developers and several part-time developers, as well as a group of undergraduate student researchers each term.
 Our overall aim is to use technology and data to help cancer patients.
 One of the key projects is the development of Opal, a mobile app for Oncology patients.

 Project: Patient-reported outcomes are an important component of the Opal app.
 Using questionnaires in Opal, patients may report their own symptoms and side effects to the clinical team.
 At the time of next visit to the hospital both the patient and the clinical team should have the same symptom summary at hand for discussion.
 This will save time during appointments and will help ensure that patient concerns and needs are met.